-- Peoples' equality and diversity was respected.
-Staff adapted their approach to meet peoples' individualised needs and preferences.
+• Peoples' equality and diversity was respected.
+Staff adapted their approach to meet peoples'

+- individualised needs and preferences.
 People were supported with kindness and compassion. - We observed positive interactions, appropriate communication and staff appeared to enjoy delivering care to people.
-A relative told us, "The staff all appear very good and friendly." - People were encouraged to maintain relationships with their friends and families and to make new friends with people living in the service.
+A relative told us, "They [staff] are lovely, they always seem so caring." - People were encouraged to maintain relationships with their friends and families and to make new friends with people living in the service.
 Visitors could come to the service and could stay as long as they wanted.

-Supporting people to express their views and be involved in making decisions about their care
+Supporting people to express their views and be involved in making decisions about their care • Staff provided people with choice in the way their care was delivered.
+Throughout the inspection, people

-- Staff provided people with choice in the way their care was delivered.
-Throughout the inspection, people were given a variety of choices of what they would like to do and where they would like to spend time.
-A member of staff told us, "We see what the residents want to do.
-It's up to them how they spend their day, we're very flexible." - People were supported to make their own decisions.
+- were given a variety of choices of what they would like to do and where they would like to spend time.
+A member of staff told us, "We say that it's their home and we just work here, so it's up to them what they want to do." - People were supported to make their own decisions.
 People told us they were free to do what they wanted throughout the day.
-One person told us, "I can do what I want, I'm going out later." - Staff were committed to ensuring people remained in control and received support that centred on them as an individual.
+One person told us, "They've never said I can't do anything." - Staff were committed to ensuring people remained in control and received support that centred on them as an individual.